OzanKurt/Repoist/README.md

 ### Step 3: Publish and edit the configurations

-Run `php artisan vendor:publish` from the console to configur the Repoist according to your needs.
+Run `php artisan vendor:publish` from the console to configure the Repoist according to your needs.

 ### Step 4: Run Artisan!